 How to prepare before the assessment

-Below are tips on how to prepare for the calculations paper.
-Ideally, preparation should begin at least three months prior to the assessment.
+Below are tips on how to prepare for the calculations online paper.
+Ideally, preparation should begin at least three months prior to the assessment, but there is still time to prepare.

 - Download the GPhC calculations framework.

-- Ensure that you have attempted the 12 GPhC sample questions and understand how to answer them;
+- Ensure that you have attempted the 12 GPhC sample questions in the new online format and understand how to answer them.
+These can be found under the ‘Preparing to sit the assessment‘ section;

-- Ensure you are clear on how to complete the calculations answer sheet.
-Review this on the GPhC website and with your tutor if unclear;
+- Ensure you are clear on how to complete the calculations answer box.
+Insert numerical answers only.
+Do not insert units or commas;

 - Make sure you fully understand what is, and is not, likely to be asked.
 Concentrated waters have been removed from the framework;

-- The phrase “Round to the whole number unless otherwise instructed” has been removed from the answer sheet and front of paper one.
+- The phrase “Round to the whole number unless otherwise instructed” has been removed.
 If a question requires rounding then the question will specify this;

-- Understand that you have three minutes per question which includes time to answer the question, check your answer and transfer it to the answer sheet;
+- Understand that you have three minutes per question which includes time to answer the question, check your answer and then enter this correctly and as instructed;

 - Take care when revising from old mock questions.
 These are not official.
 These are not past papers.
 There may be errors;